 Vertigo is often the main culprit of this, as it affects over 90 million Americans at some point during their lifetime, which staggeringly equates to one in three people in the USA.

 If this is the case for you and you think you might have vertigo or any other balance-related condition, then don’t worry.
-You’ve come to the right place to get help, as the team of audiologists here at Audiology Associates has been helping treat the good people of Maryland who have experienced balance disorders for over 40 years.
+You’ve come to the right place to get help, as the team of audiologists here at Audiology Associates has been helping treat the good people of Maryland and DC who have experienced balance disorders for over 40 years.